jlangch/venice/doc/readme/ext-ring.md

-# Ring WEB applications library
+# Ring WEB applications module

 Venice Ring is a port of Clojure's Ring web applications library.